 Next, student voice should affect instructional approaches.
 Here is where the student choice piece comes in.
 To truly let student voice be heard, does the way you are teaching reflect that you’re actually letting students make choices about how they learn?
 Does the way something is being taught offer students opportunities to express their personal beliefs and opinions?
 Can they share or learn about their own culture, feel comfortable to let their values be known?

-Does your school have an activity period, or flex block?
+Does your school have an activity period, or FLEX Block?
 Perhaps you could use this time for students to pursue projects of their choice or meet with groups of students to share some of the things they care about.
 Could you dedicate time just for students to explore and celebrate their culture?
 Could students presents their projects, big ideas, opinions, etc. to their class?
 To the whole school?

 Why Does Student Voice Matter?